JadeMin/mcods/README.md

 # Usage
-1. Just open `run.bat` then MCods will use default options and start the web server.
+1. Open `run.bat` then MCods will be automatically started.
-2. Let your friends open `http://<Your Minecraft server ip>:25585` in the browser.
+2. Tell your friends to open `http://<Your Minecraft server IP>:25585`.
 3. Click mod files to download.

 ## If the `mods` folder has a different name or path